-Taking patients’ blood pressure during dental examinations is critical to their overall health.
-High blood pressure is a proven risk factor for cardiovascular disease, heart failure, stroke, and renal (kidney) disease.
-A baseline blood pressure reading should be established and then monitored at future dental appointments by allied dental staff.
-The patient should be told what their blood pressure reading is each time so that they can keep track of differences themselves.
-Blood pressure readings might need to be taken a few times to reflect a more accurate reading for diagnoses and when referring to medical professionals.
-Factors that may affect the accuracy of blood pressure readings include caffeine, recent physical activity, smoking, and stress to name a few.
-Screening for blood pressure by the dental professional has proven to be extremely effective since many patients with hypertension may be unaware of their condition.
-Establishing a baseline reading for your patient in a non-stress producing environment produces a more accurate reading if you need to make a medical referral.
-Screening for blood pressure by the dental professional has proven to be extremely effective since many patients with hypertension may be unaware of their condition.
+Taking patient blood pressure measurements during dental examinations is critical to our patient’s overall health.
+A baseline blood pressure reading should be established and then monitored at future dental appointments by dental staff.
+It is important for medical and dental providers to tell our patients what their blood pressure readings are each time, so that they can keep track of differences themselves.
+The 2017 guidelines recommend taking on average, 2-3 blood pressure readings on at least two different occasions to provide baseline data on each patient.
+Factors that may affect the accuracy of blood pressure measurements include caffeine, recent physical activity, smoking, and stress to name a few.
+Screening for blood pressure by dental professionals has proven to be extremely effective since many patients with hypertension may be unaware of their condition, as hypertension can develop slowly over time.

 Your session is about to expire.
 Do you want to continue logged in?